Drug Abuse In Teens: Signs, Effects, and Prevention

 Can Depression Be A Cause of Teen Drug Abuse?

-MDD, or Major Depressive Disorder, is a prevalent diagnosis that affects young people and teenagers.
-The relationship between drug abuse and depression in adolescents can create a dangerous cycle that has serious consequences for their academic performance, social interactions, and future prospects.
-Substance use among teenagers is often accompanied by mental health conditions such as mood disorders, anxiety, behavioral disorders, and learning disabilities.
+Yes, MDD, or Major Depressive Disorder, is a prevalent diagnosis that affects young people and teenagers.
+The relationship between drug abuse and depression in adolescents creates a dangerous cycle that has serious consequences for their academic performance, social interactions, and future prospects.

 Is Accessibility One Of The Causes of Drug Abuse in Teens?